 But historically SSL certificates have been costly.
 Enter: Let’s Encrypt.
 A free SSL provider with a massive amount of industry support.

-- Wait a few minutes *.
+2) Wait 45 minutes.
 Then flush Google DNS for the domain here

-- Use the steps below to install Let’s Encrypt
+3) Use the steps below to install your Let’s Encrypt SSL certificate

 Begin by logging in to Plesk

 Once in Plesk, find the domain that you wish to secure in the list.
 If you don’t see a list of domains, click “Websites & Domains” in the upper left corner.Once you’ve found your domain settings, you may need to click the “SHOW MORE” link.
 It’s found roughly below the “Mail” or “Databases” icon.
 This provides you with a bunch more configuration options for your domain.
 Complete the following steps for your version of Plesk.
 NOTE: for all of our shared servers, follow the Obsidian instructions.